idkjs/old-code-update/UPDATING.md

 fastreplacestring.exe React.UpdateWithSideEffects ReasonReact.UpdateWithSideEffects

 # ...abbreviated to save your eyes
-~/Github/old-code-update-reasonml updating*
+~/Github/old-code-update updating*
 ❯
 ```

+## Updating ReasonReact

-## Install reason-react from [this](https://github.com/bloodyowl/reason-react) fork's master branch
+> Install reason-react from [this](https://github.com/bloodyowl/reason-react) fork's master branch.

-Now we need to install a specific version of `reason-react` as indicated by the docs and to addition `@bloodyowl` libs,`reason-react-update` and `reason-react-compat` for using the old `ReasonReact` api in your project.
+Now we need to install a specific version of `reason-react` as indicated by the docs along with two more `@bloodyowl` libs,`reason-react-update` and `reason-react-compat`.
+These will allow us to keep using the old `ReasonReact` api the project.

 Needless to say, `@bloodyowl` is a boss.

 Run: